 Dan admitted that cash flow was one of the biggest challenges he faced in bringing Rascal Gin to market.
 Beyond that, he talked about his belief that the aesthetic of the product is important, “something which is relatable and communicates to a customer something interesting…and a bottle that stands out on a shelf without the presence of a brand ambassador.”

 “The liquid must stand out without the bottle.
 It has to stand out in a glass on a bar.
-A big thing is when it is being tasted having the flexibility of different serves,” added Dan of considerations in making a high quality gin appeal to people.
+A big thing is when it is being tasted having the flexibility of different serves,” added Dan of considerations in making a high-quality gin appeal to people.

 “But for me one of the biggest challenges was the boring stuff that no one ever talks about, to do with organising production.
 Like if you’re doing something, sending it to another place.
-Getting a bottle decorated, sprayed and labels printed then connecting that with bottling the liquid, so there’s synergies in the process and still some sort of profit margin after the labour of love.
+Getting a bottle decorated, sprayed and labels printed then connecting that with bottling the liquid, so there are synergies in the process and still some sort of profit margin after the labour of love.
 One of the biggest learning curves for me was about haulage and the protection needed during haulage.
 I’ve spent so much of the last three months talking to people about various forms of cardboard,” said Dan, referencing the dividers and boxes used to ensure his bottles can be transported and shipped without damage.

-Bringing Rascal Gin to market has, said Dan, dominated his mind over recent months but he’s pleased with how it’s being received: “It’s getting stand out feedback from customers at events and, for me, that’s the important thing and justifies the cardboard.”
+Bringing Rascal Gin to market has, said Dan, dominated his mind over recent months.
+But he’s pleased with how it’s being received: “It’s getting stand-out feedback from customers at events and, for me, that’s the important thing and justifies the cardboard.”

 Making a premium gin sustainable

 “To have longevity at the premium end of the price point, people are discerning about the detail and personality, not just the liquid…it makes it more challenging to articulate something that comes across as premium and justifies that higher price point,” said Dan.